 As the developers who designed these services with LCIL we are of course extremely happy to hear about this award.

-I think Carol has already let you know that LCIL has won a Breakthrough Independent Living Award under the Information category for the LCIL website and the Grapevine Online service.
+Hi Jim, I think Carol has already let you know that LCIL has won a Breakthrough Independent Living Award under the Information category for the LCIL website and the Grapevine Online service.
 The judges were particularly impressed with the website and asked for the name of the person who designed the website.
 So much of the credit goes to you for producing our new website.
 Breakthrough UK is a user-led disability organisation so it has been a particular honour for us to receive recognition for the website and online service from this group.
-There is more information about the Breakthrough awards on their website.

 Jim Byrne was the developer of the award winning not-for-profit project, The Making Connections Unit (MCU).
 The MCU won an award in the equal access category of the Global Bangemann Award; a challenge by the City of Stockholm for cities of the world to show their finest information technology projects.